miroshnikalex/azuredevops-environment/README.md

 * 2.0.0 - Monitoring (OMS) has been added
 * 3.0.0 - Replaced AzureRm with AzureAz
 * 3.1.0 - added dirty hack by creating "DefaultResourceGroup-WEU" using PShell
+* 3.1.1 - skeleton for k8s management script has been added (no logic around)